As PPC account managers, we’ve always had to do a lot of reporting to keep our stakeholders informed.

-You could use this to create a massive report that contains every piece of data AdWords has about your ads.
+You could use this to create a massive report that contains every piece of data Google has about your ads.

-- Example of AdWords data in a Google spreadsheet.
-This report was automated using an AWQL query and a simple AdWords script.
+The report above was automated using an AWQL query and a simple ads script.

 AWQL stands for AdWords Query Language and it’s a SQL-like language for querying AdWords reporting data.

-While it’s powerful, it can’t sort or group data so you’ll have to plan a way to get the data in the right order in the spreadsheet.
+While it’s powerful, AWQL can’t sort or group data.
+If you need this extra functionality, plan to write GAQL queries instead or have a plan for getting data in the right order in the spreadsheet.

 Here’s an example of how simple the query is to fetch the number of conversions of various types for ad groups:

-- You need to know how to write an AWQL query, similar to SQL
+- You need to know how to write an AWQL or GAQL query, similar to SQL.

-- You’re willing to do all manipulation of the resulting data in the spreadsheet because sorting and grouping doesn’t work
+- Learn how to write GAQL instead of AWQL unless you’re willing to do all manipulation of the resulting data in the spreadsheet because sorting and grouping doesn’t work with AWQL.

-- You can’t join data from multiple reports so if you need this type of thing you’ll have to handle it in the spreadsheet after you’ve downloaded all the reports
+- You can’t join data from multiple reports so if you want to automate some of the data processing, you’ll have to handle that in the spreadsheet after you’ve downloaded the raw data.

 Script 2: You Prefer a WYSIWIG Report Builder

-This next option is for you if you’d rather not deal with AWQL.
+This next option is for those who would rather not deal with AWQL or GAQL.

-This script involves setting up a bit more code, but the extra code takes all Google’s documentation and puts it into a spreadsheet so that generating a report becomes as simple as selecting the things you want to include from a few dropdowns.
+This script involves setting up a bit more code, but that code does something quite useful: it reads Google’s reporting documentation and puts the available options into a spreadsheet so that generating a report becomes as simple as selecting the things you want to include from a few dropdowns.

-The first script is a Google Apps Script that adds a menu item to the sheet and then takes the data about available AdWords reports and translates that into a bunch of dropdowns.
+The first script is a Google Apps Script that adds a menu item to the sheet and then takes the data about available Ads reports and translates that into a bunch of dropdowns.

-The end result is that you can bypass learning AWQL and you just select what you want in your report in the spreadsheet itself.
+The end result is that you can bypass learning AWQL and instead just select what you want in your report in the spreadsheet itself.

 Note that you may need to spend a bit of time figuring out what things are called in reports.

-The second script to install for this is the AdWords Script.
+The second script to install for this is the Google Ads Script.
 This one looks at what data you’re requesting with your settings in the sheet and then fetches what’s needed and drops it into the right place.

 Script 3: You Want Processed Data in Your Spreadsheet

-This third option is best when you need more than just raw AdWords data.
+This third option is best when you need more than just raw ads data.

-The two previous scripts will include that in the report, but it will make multiple lines for every AdWords element.
+The two previous scripts will include that in the report, but it will make a new line for each segment.

-For example, if a keyword has delivered 2 signups and 1 call, the other two scripts in this post will include two lines for that keyword, the first line showing the number of signups and the next line showing the number of calls.
+For example, if a keyword has delivered two signup conversions and one call conversion, the other two scripts in this post will include two lines for that keyword, the first line showing the number of signups and the next line showing the number of calls.

 Sometimes it’s useful to have a report that has just one line per entity so that you can see everything about one keyword on one line rather than having to scan the entire table to find other references to that keyword.